dsfaccini/logfire-setup/README.md

 ### 1. Authentication & Project Setup

+Validates authentication by checking `~/.logfire/default.toml` for non-expired tokens.
+If not found, falls back to checking for `LOGFIRE_TOKEN` in environment variables or `.env` file.

-Automatically checks if you're authenticated with Logfire by validating `~/.logfire/default.toml`.
-If authenticated, fetches your projects, lets you select one, and runs `logfire projects use` to create `.logfire/logfire_credentials.json` in your project.
+If authenticated and no existing project configuration is found, fetches your projects, lets you select one, and runs `logfire projects use` to create `.logfire/logfire_credentials.json` in your project.
+If valid credentials already exist, skips project selection.

 ### 2. Automatic Dependency Detection